Block floating point

 Block floating point (BFP) is a method used to provide an arithmetic approaching floating point while using a fixed-point processor.
-BFP assigns a group of significands (the non-exponent part of the floating-point number) to a single exponent, rather than single significand being assigned its own exponent.
+BFP assigns a group of significands (the non-exponent part of the floating-point number) to a single exponent, rather than a single significand being assigned its own exponent.
 BFP can be advantageous to limit space use in hardware to perform the same functions as floating-point algorithms, by reusing the exponent; some operations over multiple values between blocks can also be done with a reduced amount of computation.

-The common exponent is found by data with the largest amplitude in the block.
+The common exponent is found from the data with the largest amplitude in the block.
 To find the value of the exponent, the number of leading zeros must be found (count leading zeros).
-For this to be done, the number of left shifts needed for the data must be normalized to the dynamic range of the processor used.
+For this to be done, the data must be normalized to the dynamic range of the processor used, by applying the required number of left shifts.
 Some processors have means to find this out themselves, such as exponent detection and normalization instructions.

 Block floating-point algorithms were extensively studied by James Hardy Wilkinson.

 BFP can be recreated in software for smaller performance gains.

 Microscaling (MX) formats

 Microscaling (MX) formats are a type of Block Floating Point (BFP) data format specifically designed for AI and machine learning workloads.
-Very small floating point numbers (minifloats) are used in machine learning for performance, but like fixed-point numbers they suffer from reduced representable ranges.
+Very small floating-point numbers (minifloats) are used in machine learning for performance, but like fixed-point numbers they suffer from reduced representable ranges.
 Using a shared exponent allows for increasing the range of representable values at very little space and performance overhead.
 The MX format, endorsed and standardized by major industry players such as AMD, Arm, Intel, Meta, Microsoft, NVIDIA, and Qualcomm, represents a significant advancement in narrow precision data formats for AI.

 The MX format contains a block of k (usually set to 32) elements, each being d bits long.
 These elements share a scaling factor of w bits, so that the entire block is w + kd bits in size.
 Standard MX data types include: